Shade Tree Preservation Plans

 VT UCF has wrapped up its 2021-2022 technical assistance project that partnered with 10 municipalities to draft shade tree preservation plans.
 Participating municipalities collectively contributed over 700 hours of volunteer and staff time towards researching, drafting, and sharing draft shade tree preservation plans in their communities.

 VT UCF is aware of three Vermont municipalities that have accepted municipal shade tree plans; the Towns of Brattleboro, Calais, and Mount Holly.
-This webpage will be updated with links to accepted municipal shade tree preservation plans as they become available.

 Plan Template